 Welcome to the Land of Enchantment.
 That’s New Mexico, y’all.
 Naturally, a drive-through of Tucamcari along the historic Route 66, and the home of the tee-pee motel “Wigwam Village.”
 I mean…how could you NOT want to stay here?

 Across the Continental Divide to the Petrified Forest National Park.
 What made this driving tour especially great was the tip from another road-tripper via the Roadtripper app.
-Amazingly, a CD available for purchase in a small gift shop, giving history and interesting information, all from the comfort of your own vehicle.
+Amazingly, my brother learned there is a CD available for purchase in a small gift shop, giving history and interesting information, all from the comfort of your own vehicle.
 Sa-weet!